gadenbuie/intro-to-git-for-scientists/IntroToGitForScientists.md

 The Git Way is actually very similar to the natural flow of the research group...*only more deliberate*.
 I'll elaborate on how git can be inserted into the research team's flow and introduce some git terminology as we go.

-Some ground rules first.
+First, a quick caveat.
 There are a million different resources for learning git.
 There are plenty of great resources to learn the detailed ins and outs of git -- to wit, the [Pro Git book][pro-git].
+Use this document to get some idea of how git would fit into your research flow and then use other, more technical documents to learn git more deeply.

 Git is a powerful and very flexible tool.
 Almost too flexible.
 Git works for nearly *any* workflow, for any size project, from keeping track of just one file on your own system to colossally huge projects like [the Linux kernel](https://en.wikipedia.org/wiki/Linux_kernel#Revision_control).

 As a result, there are plenty of resources that tell you _how_ to do things with git that assume you know both _what_ you want to do and _why_.
 My goal is that after reading this you'll have an idea of how git can fit into your workflow.
 I'll also introduce git in a way that you could actually start using it when you're done reading this, provided the workflow I describe is the workflow you want.

 But the caveat is that there is much more to git under the hood than I'm presenting, and it's worth knowing and understanding how git works in order to take advantage of it fully (also known as harnessing the magic).
-By the end of this document, you'll have a vague notion of git concepts and how they can do a better job of doing the things you're already doing.
-But it's really just a glimpse.
+The problem with git is that, while copy-pasting commands from Google will work in select cases, in the long run git is much easier to use when you know what it's doing.

-Then I'll point you in the direction of [good resources](#go-deep) that do a much better job of covering the gritty details.
+So, at the end of this document I'll point you in the direction of [good resources](#go-deep) that do a much better job of covering the gritty details.
 If you decide that git is the right tool for you, then at least bookmark [the links at the end](#great-references) for easy referencing.

 ## Get started